Gonxolo/activeContour/README.md

 pip install -r requirements.txt
 ```

-This will install every necessary package for the execution of the algorithm.
+This will install every necessary package for the execution of the program.

 7. Once the previous step is complete write the following command and press Enter: